Minecrafter5K/software-modem/README.md

 # software-modem

-A software implementation of a QAM/OFDM model written in pure rust.
+A software implementation of a QAM/OFDM modem written in pure rust.

 The goal is have a fully working OFDM modulator and demodulator for use in RF Systems.

 ## Modules

 1. **QAM**:
-    The QAM modulator and demodulator, which maps bits to Complex Numbers representing amplitude/phase combinations.
+    The QAM modulator and demodulator, which maps bits to Complex Numbers representing amplitude/phase combinations and vice verca.

 2. **OFDM**
     1. **Modulator**